awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 The following is the changelog for platform version `1.0.0`\.

 **Note**
 Platform version `1.0.0` is scheduled for deprecation\.
 We recommend migrating to the latest platform version\.
-For information about platform version deprecation, see [AWS Fargate platform versions scheduled for deprecation](platform-versions-retired.md)\.
+For information about platform version deprecation, see [AWS Fargate platform version deprecation](platform-versions-retired.md)\.
 + Based on Amazon Linux 2017\.09\.
 + Initial release\.